GogiPuttar/adityanairswebsite.github.io/_posts/2024-11-18-BirdFlying.md

 <br>

 ### Transmitter - Feedforward
-The transmitter module consists of an **Arduino Nano**, the **MetaFly remote controller's PCB** with it's potentiometers removed, and a small circuit which fits everything together as interchangeable shields.
+The transmitter module consists of an **Arduino Nano**, the **MetaFly remote controller's PCB** with its potentiometers removed, and a small circuit which fits everything together as interchangeable shields.
-It's job is to take speed and steering commands through serial communication and transmit them to the bird.
+Its job is to take speed and steering commands through serial communication and transmit them to the bird.
 The Arduino's analog outputs are used in parallel with large capacitors to emulate a potentiometer's signal.
 I picked a Nano over a Teensy or something else of higher quality because it's cheap and easy to replace.